imixs/imixs-docker/hadoop/README.md

 The WebHDFS API is accessible through the default port 50075.

 ### HttpFS
-As the WebHDFS API need access to the namenode as also to all datanodes within a hadoop cluster, the HttpFS Rest API provides a REST HTTP gateway supporting all HDFS File System operations (read and write) from a dedicated proxy server.
+As the WebHDFS API need access to the namenode as well to all datanodes within a hadoop cluster, the HttpFS Rest API provides a REST HTTP gateway supporting all HDFS File System operations (read and write) from a dedicated proxy server.
 HttpFS is interoperable with the webhdfs REST HTTP API.
 The HttpFS API is accessible through the default port 14000.
 As HttpFS runs on a separate server,

 The HttpFS API is accessible through the default port 14000.